 MSP Grant Program

 The MSP grant program was established in 2010 as a way to provide support for our members’ activities that advance the mission of the MSP.
-A call goes out via our newsletter and all unit-email list to let members know that the application period is open.
+A call goes out via our all unit-email list to let members know that the application period is open.
+The grant program is a member-only beneft.
+All active MSP members are eligible to apply.

 Successful grants enhance the union’s work in areas such as membership involvement, political action, improving working conditions, internal organizing, coalition building and addressing diversity issues.
 Funding can be used to support events and campaigns, as well as research projects.

-In order to apply, a 3-5 page grant application must be submitted.
+In order to apply, a 3-5 page grant application must be submitted via email to the MSP office.
 All projects are to be completed with in a year, and a six-month status report must be received by the MSP.
 Upon completion of the project, MSP and the grantee will discuss how the results of the project are to be disseminated, and how the work has advanced the union’s mission.
 Recipients of a grant award must serve on a future MSP Grant Committee.

 Complete applications include: